-Internal mechanisms for reporting issues External mechanisms for reporting issues Line management processes Patient Information and Liaison Service (PILS) Serious incidents Serious incidents On-line incident reporting Patient safety incidents reported via the NRLS Whistleblowing Policy Complaints - both formal and informal 3636 Staff Concerns Reporting Line Complaints and Parliamentary Health Service Ombudsmen HR policies such as Grievance and Disciplinary Litigation Safeguarding policies (Children and Vulnerable Adults) Healthwatch Board Walkabouts NHS Choices Staff Surveys Patient surveys Corporate governance policies Local Authority - Health Overview and Scrutiny Committees Risk Management Policy and supporting risk management procedures Clinical Quality Review meetings (commissioner-led) Trade Union / Staff Side CQUIN (Commissioning for Quality and Innovation) Information Governance policies and processes GP / other health professional concerns Appraisals and Performance Development process NHS Improvement Integrated Delivery Meetings Clinical Management Group/Corporate Directorate performance review processes
+Table 2 Internal mechanisms for reporting issues External mechanisms for reporting issues Line management processes Patient Information and Liaison Service (PILS) Serious incidents Serious incidents On-line incident reporting Patient safety incidents reported via the NRLS Whistleblowing Policy/Freedom to Speak Up Guardian Complaints - both formal and informal 3636 Staff Concerns Reporting Line Complaints and Parliamentary Health Service Ombudsmen HR policies such as Grievance and Disciplinary Litigation Safeguarding policies (Children and Vulnerable Adults) Healthwatch Board Walkabouts NHS Choices Staff Surveys Patient surveys Corporate governance policies Local Authority - Health Overview and Scrutiny Committees Risk Management Policy and supporting risk management procedures Clinical Quality Review meetings (commissioner-led) Trade Union / Staff Side CQUIN (Commissioning for Quality and Innovation) Information Governance policies and processes GP / other health professional concerns Appraisals and Performance Development process NHS Improvement Performance Review Meetings Clinical Management Group/Corporate Directorate performance review processes

-- In the event that a concern cannot be raised through the above routes and is deemed to be so urgent that the issue requires immediate escalation, then the matter can be brought to the attention of the Director responsible and if applicable recorded on the relevant risk register. - Of particular importance to note is the NHS TDA Accountability Framework for NHS Trust Boards.
+75 In the event that a concern cannot be raised through the above routes and is deemed to be so urgent that the issue requires immediate escalation, then the matter can be brought to the attention of the Director responsible and if applicable recorded on the relevant risk register.

+76 Of particular importance to note is the NHS Improvement Single Oversight Framework for NHS Trust Boards.
 This Framework sets out a clear set of rules under which the Trust is required to operate.
-NHS Improvement is to produce and publish an updated Framework in 2016/17.